 Amended requirements impacting on Public Interest Entity (PIE) audits

-This page provides information for firms that undertake audits of Irish entities.
+Information for firms that undertake audits of Irish entities.